utah-cs3550-fa24/assignments/hw5.md

 3. If authentication succeeds, calls [Django's `login` function][docs-login] and then redirects to the `/profile/` page.
-4. If authentication fails, re-render the form, same as if it were a `GET` request.
+4. If authentication fails, re-renders the form, same as if it were a `GET` request.

 You are expected to follow the links above to learn how to call